hamz1188/my-portfolio/README.md

 }
 ```

+## 🚀 Deployment

+The project is configured for seamless deployment on Vercel:

+1. Install Vercel CLI: `npm i -g vercel`
+2. Run `vercel deploy`
+3. Follow the prompts!

 ## 🔮 Future Improvements

 - [ ] Add a functional backend for the Contact form (e.g., using Resend or Formspree).